$49 – $229

 Without inflammation, we would hardly notice pimples on the skin.
 The stages before inflammation are virtually unnoticeable on the skin.
 It’s only once the area becomes inflamed and swollen that acne tends to become a problem.

-CBD (and some of the other cannabinoids) provide additional benefits through their ability to interact with the endocannabinoid receptors and vanilloid receptors (TRPV4) .
+CBD (and some of the other cannabinoids) provide additional benefits through its ability to interact with the endocannabinoid receptors and vanilloid receptors (TRPV4) .
 Both the TRPV4 vanilloid receptors and endocannabinoid receptors (CB2) were shown to play a role in the regulation of sebum production in the skin .

 CBD can lower oil production, reduce inflammation, and reduce skin cell proliferation inside the pores — all leading to an overall reduction in acne symptoms.